-Most cities and countries in the world that have succeeded in attaining economic growth are those countries which have successfully implemented peace and order.
+Most cities and countries in the world that have succeeded in achieving economic growth are those countries that have successfully implemented peace and order.
 Among these countries is Singapore.
-Singapore is considered one of the most progressive economies in Asia, and it is one of the three largest economies in Asia; it is among those countries in the region that have the highest per capita income.
-It is also interesting to know that the three biggest economies in Asia (namely China, Japan, and Singapore) all impose capital punishment.
+Singapore is considered one of the most progressive economies in Asia.
+It is one of Asia's three largest economies; it is among those countries in the region with the highest per capita income.
+It is also interesting to know that Asia's three biggest economies (China, Japan, and Singapore) all impose capital punishment.

 What About Human Rights?

-On the other hand, human rights advocates sharply contradict the reinstatement of capital punishment.
+On the other hand, human rights advocates strongly oppose the reinstatement of capital punishment.
 Amnesty International Asia-Pacific Director Champa Patel contends, "The death penalty for alleged drug offenders like extrajudicial executions, violates international law, deprives people of the right to life and disproportionately targets the poor” ("Philippines: The death penalty is an inhumane, unlawful and ineffective response to drugs”).

 According to the article "Kill the Death Penalty," there were innocent people on death row that have been executed.
 This is indeed a heartbreaking and irreversible dilemma.
 The article also cites a report that a recent study discloses that 4% of people on death row in America are not guilty.
 The study reveals further that since 1973, about 144 prisoners on death row were found to be innocent of the crime for which they were convicted.

 Poor people are the most vulnerable to the imposition of capital punishment, for they cannot afford to pay good lawyers to defend their case.
-This circumstance is a good reason not to reconsider the imposition of capital punishment Nevertheless, to uphold national security and to attain sustainable economic progress, the government must still reconsider the imposition of the death penalty for the benefit of the majority of the citizenry.
+This circumstance is a good reason not to reconsider the imposition of capital punishment.
+Nevertheless, to uphold national security and attain sustainable economic progress, the government must still reconsider the imposition of the death penalty for the benefit of most citizens.

 Investing in a Secure and Just Society

-Capital punishment does make a difference for it aids much in providing a more secure environment for the people and thus in creating a more favorable investment climate for the country.
-The nations which imposed the "death penalty" rigidly have the lowest crime index such as Singapore, Saudi Arabia Japan, China, Vietnam whereas countries like Brazil and Mexico, which abolished the death penalty, rank among those countries with the highest crime index.
+Capital punishment does make a difference, for it aids in providing a more secure environment for the people, thus creating a more favorable investment climate for the country.
+The nations that imposed the "death penalty" rigidly have the lowest crime index, such as Singapore, Saudi Arabia, Japan, China, and Vietnam.
+Countries like Brazil and Mexico, which abolished the death penalty, rank among those countries with the highest crime index.